 Setting Up the Drainage Control Structure for a Calibration Experiment

-Demonstrator:
+Demonstrator: Andrew J. Rupiper

 If the same person is the demonstrator throughout, mention them once here and remove the "Demonstrator" field from the other sections; if the demonstrator changes, retain the field in the respective sections.